mmuratarat/mmuratarat.github.io/_pages/faq.md

 76. [How to see non-Spherical disturbances?](#how-to-see-non-spherical-disturbances)
 77. [What is the sum of the independent normal distributed random variables?](#what-is-the-sum-of-the-independent-normal-distributed-random-variables)
 78. [Why do we use t-distribution for the significance test of linear regression coefficients?](#why-do-we-use-t-distribution-for-the-significance-test-of-linear-regression-coefficients)
+79. What are the non-parametric equivalent of some parametric tests?

 [General Machine Learning](#general-machine-learning)